Kagu-chan/AegiSpindle/README.md

 longer supported.

 ### Environment and general principles
 AegiSpindle is in general just a set of modules.
-They may depend one on one or more other modules.
+They may depend on one or more other modules.

 We differ between three types of modules: